equill/syscat/README.md

 - `SYSCAT_NEO4J_USER` = username for authenticating to the Neo4j server
     - default: `neo4j`
 - `SYSCAT_NEO4J_PASSWORD` = password for authenticating that user to the Neo4j server
     - default: don't use that.
-Set it to something hard to crack, and keep it secret.
+Set it to something hard to crack and keep it secret.

-These are also set in the `docker-compose.yml` file linked above.
+These are set in the `docker-compose` files linked above.

 # Basic design